edoardogiacomello/DoomGAN/README.md

 * skimage

 ## Dataset
-The dataset is currently composed of about 9600 already parsed levels and it's temporarly stored in the /dataset/ folder.
+The full dataset comes from the Id archive, an archive of levels from ID Software.
+Data has been scraped from www.doomworld.com in date 16/10/2017, obtaining about 9600 levels.
 Metadata about the levels are stored in corresponding json files but it's also available in google sheets for a more convenient consultation:
 - Levels from DoomI/II taken from @TheVGLC [preview](https://drive.google.com/open?id=1SUbK48BSfG_qSyxokkWr-R0XlT_D40OlCoRljevKbmM)
 - Levels from "Final Doom" and "Master levels for DoomII" taken from a retail steam copy of the game. [preview](https://drive.google.com/open?id=1SUbK48BSfG_qSyxokkWr-R0XlT_D40OlCoRljevKbmM)